 Relevance AI has positioned itself as an enterprise platform for deploying AI agents and orchestration workflows.
 You build multi-step tools that agents can call, chain together data transformations, and deploy everything behind API keys with granular access controls.

 The headless capabilities are comprehensive: REST APIs, webhook triggers, scheduled runs, and SDK integrations for Python and JavaScript.
-Relevance AI also includes built-in vector storage and retrieval, so you can build complete RAG applications without external dependencies.
+Relevance AI also includes built-in vector storage and retrieval, making it a solid choice for enterprise teams building complete RAG applications without external dependencies.

 Pricing starts with a free tier for individuals.
 Team plans begin at $99/month with higher rate limits and priority support.